Restream/reindexer-py/README.md

     timeout: timedelta = timedelta(milliseconds=0)) -> None
 ```

-Updates an index in the namespace specified
+Updates an index in the specified namespace

 #### Arguments:
-    namespace (string): A name of a namespace
+    namespace (string): The name of the namespace
     index_def (dict): A dictionary of index definition
     timeout (`datetime.timedelta`): Optional timeout for performing a server-side operation.
-        Minimum 1 millisecond, if set to a value less, it corresponds to disabling the timeout.
+        Minimum is 1 millisecond; if set to a lower value, it corresponds to disabling the timeout.
         A value of 0 disables the timeout (default value)

 #### Raises: